Wheel Loader Personal Simulator

 - Adjustable armrests (in height and angle)

-- Integrated left and right consoles for joystick controls (stick steering) and/or and transmission lever (steering-wheel steering)
+- Integrated left and right consoles for left and right hands

 - Steering Wheel Steering: 385 lbs.
 (175 kg)